aws-samples/eks-workshop-developers/website/docs/optimizations/java/jib.md

 </plugin>
 ```

-The configuration at this point is very compact, we only define that the Java process in the container image does not run as root-user, but with a different user ID.
-We also use [Apline Linux](https://www.alpinelinux.org/) base image to achieve more improvements.
+At this stage, the configuration is quite compact.
+We simply specify that the Java process in the container image will not run as the root user, but instead with a different user ID.
+Additionally, we opt for the [Alpine Linux](https://www.alpinelinux.org/) base image to enhance the overall performance.

 ## 1. Changing the source code and pushing the image